sagemath/trac_to_gh/Issue 5406.md

 # Issue 5406: [with patch, needs review] Remove the doc repo from Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5406

 Original creator: mabshoff